+Normally Acceptable

-Normally Acceptable Specified land use is satisfactory, based upon the assumption that any buildings involved are of normal, conventional construction, without any special noise insluation requirements.
+Specified and use is satsfactory, based upon the assumption that any buildings involved are of normal, conventional construction, without any special noise insluation requirements.

 Conditionally Acceptable New construction or development should be undertaken only after a detailed analysis of the noise reduction requirements is made and needed noise insulation features included in the design.
 Conventional construction, but with closed windows and fresh air supply systems or air conditioning will normally suffice.